Who are Birmingham City F.C Community Trust?

-INCLUSION – To embrace diversity and encourage inclusion and provide accessible opportunities for ALL of the people in our community and to make a difference to those who face daily challenges.
+INCLUSION – To embrace diversity and encourage inclusion and provide accessible opportunities for all people in our community and make a difference to those who face daily challenges.

 IMPACT – To continually measure the social impact that our projects and programmes have on the community we serve.

-It is the policy of the Community Trust to increase unrestricted funds to the level required to provide sufficient funds to cover administration costs.
+The Community Trust's policy is to increase unrestricted funds to the level required to provide sufficient funds to cover administration costs.
 The Trustees are committed to ensuring a minimum surplus of 3 months operating costs.

-The Community Trust will aspire to have 6 months operating costs as a surplus
+The Community Trust will aspire to have 6 months of operating costs as a surplus.

 Click here to download a copy of the Birmingham City FC Community Trust's Reserves Policy.